 Stop triaging false positives.

-CA9 analyzes your Python codebase to prove if vulnerable dependencies are actually imported and executed.
+CA9 catches reachable Python dependency CVEs by proving which vulnerable packages, submodules, and covered code paths are actually used.
 Turn noisy SCA alerts into a handful of actionable fixes.

 View on GitHub